biicode/docs/examples/lib_httpserver.rst

 The code
 --------

-These are the files you will need on your block to have your HTTP Server up and running:
+These are the files you will need in your block to have your HTTP Server up and running:

 **main.cpp**.
 This file just instanciates the server and runs it with simple configuration parameters.